lyons89/awesome-proteomics/README.md

 2008 - [MaxQuant](https://www.maxquant.org/) is probably the most used and well known DDA software.
 Developed by Jurgon Cox, this completely free software is user friendly and is always being updated with new and original features.
 There is even a [youtube](https://www.youtube.com/c/MaxQuantChannel) that has tons of videos on how to use the software. - [paper](https://www.nature.com/articles/nbt.1511)

-[MaxQuant Live](https://maxquant.org/mqlive/) for real time monitoring of MS data and acquistion.

 2015 - [Peptide-shaker](https://compomics.github.io/projects/peptide-shaker) is like the swiss army knife of search tools.
 You can search data with multiple search engines inclduing, comet, tide, andromeda, mascot, X!Tandem and more that I've never heard of. [paper](https://www.nature.com/articles/nbt.3109)

 2010 - [skyline](https://skyline.ms/project/home/software/skyline/begin.view) - software for targeted proteomics - [paper](https://pubmed.ncbi.nlm.nih.gov/20147306/)

 2012 - [Comet](https://uwpr.github.io/Comet/) - C++ - Free and open-source search engine, lately it's had several  - [paper](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/abs/10.1002/pmic.201200439)

+2020 - [DIA-NN](https://github.com/vdemichev/DiaNN) - C/C++ - free and open source search tool for DIA data that uses neural networks, works using either a library or a FASTA database. - [paper](https://www.nature.com/articles/s41592-019-0638-x)

 2023 - [Sage](https://github.com/lazear/sage) - Rust - most likely the current fasest search engine, it's completely terminal based but if you learn to use it, it will be worth it - [paper](https://pubs.acs.org/doi/10.1021/acs.jproteome.3c00486?ref=PDF)

 ## 4. Assorted pipeline Tools

+2019 - [MaxQuant Live](https://maxquant.org/mqlive/) (not sure where to put this) for real time monitoring of MS data and acquistion.

-[PAW_pipeline](https://github.com/pwilmart/PAW_pipeline) - python - a pretty much stock python raw file protoemics pipeline tool.
+2009 - [PAW_pipeline](https://github.com/pwilmart/PAW_pipeline) - python - a pretty much stock python raw file protoemics pipeline tool.
 It includes functions, to convert files, run comet, produce histograms.
 Can also do TMT - [paper](https://pubmed.ncbi.nlm.nih.gov/20157357/)

 2015 - [Ursgal](https://github.com/ursgal/ursgal) - python - combines multiple search engine algorithms, postprocessing algorithms, and stastis on the output from multiple search engines - [paper1](https://pubs.acs.org/doi/10.1021/acs.jproteome.5b00860) [paper2](https://pubs.acs.org/doi/10.1021/acs.jproteome.0c00799)